RICHARD 3

 WITH VOICES | Torben Appel | SoMarkus Paul | Sophie Bock | Kai Börner | Sigrun Fischer | Gunnar Golkowski | Amadeus Golfer | Thomas Harms | Sophie Scheidweil | Lisa Schützenberger | Lucie Luise Thiede | Susann Thiede

 The bloody time of the Wars of the Roses is over.
 Peace finally reigns in the English kingdom.
 But the peace lasts only a short time: Richard, the king's brother, wants to ascend the throne himself.
-He decides to become a villain.
+He decides to become a rogue.
 Richard is an outsider.
 He is considered ugly and dangerous, not made for the crown.
-To become king, he must therefore scheme even better than his competitors.
-Unscrupulously he lies and murders until he reaches his goal.
-But what to do with his newfound power? - Malaya Stern Takeda plays a Richard who is not only a villain, but a man, woman and child at the same time.
-And how does a present-day Richard actually look back on the powerful upheavals that followed his reign, on the emergence of misogyny and modernity?
+Therefore, to become king, he must scheme even better than his competitors.
+Unscrupulously, he lies and murders until he achieves his goal.
+But what should he do with his newfound power? - Malaya Stern Takeda plays a Richard who is not only a villain, but a man, woman and child all at once.
+And how does a present-day Richard actually look back on the tremendous upheavals that followed his reign, on the rise of misogyny and modernity?